-spring.cloud.stream.binder.kafka.someGroup.someTopic.lag - this metric indicates many how messages not been consumed from given binder's have yet topic by given consumer group.
+spring.cloud.stream.binder.kafka.someGroup.someTopic.lag - this metric indicates how many messages have not been yet consumed from given binder's topic bv given consumer group.
 For example if the value of the metric spring.cloud.stream.binder.kafka.myGroup.myTopic.lag is 1000, then consumer group myGroup has 1000 messages to waiting to be consumed from topic myTopic.
 This metric is particularly useful to provide auto-scaling feedback to PaaS platform of your choice.